 This page has been adapted from our standard leaflet for people attending a Quaker meeting for the first time.

-If you would like a list of the Zoom links to our Meetings for Worship, please contact the office: 01865 557373 or email@example.com
+For details of the Zoom links to our Meetings for Worship, please visit Meetings for Worship During the Coronavirus Pandemic

 You will be muted on entry to the Meeting and the chat facility will have been disabled.
 You may disable your video link if you wish.